“If California could hook up to Liz, there wouldn’t be any power shortage!”

 - Richard Benson, Blues On Stage

-For Immediate Release!
-April 28th, 2013, Liz Mandeville will be honored for her life long commitment to the blues with induction into the Chicago Blues Hall of Fame!
-Liz, who started her career in 1983 with a string of gigs at the notorious “Deadwood Dave’s” on the city’s north side, won the Windy City Blues Society’s 2011 Blues Challenge.
-Liz’s high-energy shows often end in standing ovations; at the 2011 Lansing Blues Fest they were dancing in the street.
+April 28th, 2013, Liz Mandeville was honored for her life long commitment to the blues with induction into the Chicago Blues Hall of Fame!
+Liz, who started her career in 1983 with a string of gigs at the notorious “Deadwood Dave’s Saloon” on the city’s north side, won the Windy City Blues Society’s 2011 Blues Challenge.
+Liz’s highly engaging shows often end in standing ovations; at the 2011 Lansing Blues Fest they were dancing in the street.
 They were on their feet in South Carolina, in Florida, and at WCBS’s show at Buddy Guy’s Legends in Chicago.

 Clarksdale, her first release for the new Blue Kitty Music label, an idea fostered by Grammy winner Willie “Big Eyes” Smith, dropped in May of 2012.
 Smith, best known for his work with the late Muddy Waters, contributed five tracks to the new disc.
 Clarksdale also features a riotous performance by long time friend and Howlin’ Wolf alum, the Legendary Eddie Shaw and includes tracks with Nick Moss and Donna Herula who was Liz’s partner in the IBC challenge.